 The Journal of David Foster Wallace Studies is also interested in publishing a number of themed special issues in the future.
-Contributors who wish to collaborate on such issues should email the editor-in-chief.
+Contributors who wish to collaborate on such issues should email the editor.

 We invite researchers, teachers, and independent or interdisciplinary scholars of Wallace’s work to contribute to The Journal of David Foster Wallace Studies.
 We welcome papers exploring Wallace’s relationship to and impact on the wider culture beyond writing, including, but not limited to, the arts, ethnography, sociology, politics, fashion, history, musicology, and pedagogy.
 We particularly encourage papers discussing regional and international differentiation in Wallace Studies, as well as papers that read Wallace’s work through more traditional critical lenses such as approaches that explore intersections between Wallace and race, Wallace and gender, Wallace and global politics, and Wallace in relation to other authors.

 Articles should be between 6,000 and 8,000 words in length, be devoid of any identification of the author’s name (except on the cover sheet), and use U.S. English.

 Potential contributors should send a 200-word abstract to the editor, Dr. Clare Hayes-Brady, at firstname.lastname@example.org.